Ellie Rowsell: Political views

-During the 2017 United Kingdom general election, Rowsell endorsed the Labour Party, calling the vote "a vote between the fair and the unfair”.
+During the 2017 United Kingdom general election, Rowsell endorsed the Labour Party, calling the vote "a vote between the fair and the unfair".
 She was a vocal supporter of former Labour Party leader Jeremy Corbyn.
-In October 2017, Corbyn encouraged his supporters via Twitter to buy the Wolf Alice album Visions of a Life, to try to send it to No. 1 in the UK Albums Chart during its high-profile race against the Shania Twain album Now, saying he was "returning the favour" following the group's support of him during the 2017 general election.
+In October 2017, Corbyn encouraged his supporters via Twitter to buy the Wolf Alice album Visions of a Life, to try to send it to No. 1 on the UK Albums Chart during its high-profile race against the Shania Twain album Now, saying he was "returning the favour" following the group's support of him during the 2017 general election.